-C.1.25 State the number of meetings held by the Board of Directors during the year, and if applicable, the number of times the Board met without the chairman present.
-Meetings where the chairman sent specific proxy instructions are to be counted as attended.
+C.1.25 Indicate the number of meetings held by the Board of Directors during the year.
+Also indicate, if applicable, the number of times the Board met without the chairman being present.
+Meetings where the chairman gave specific proxy instructions are to be counted as attended.

-Number of Board meetings 8 Number of Board meetings without the chairman 0
+Number of board meetings 9 Number of board meetings held without the chairman's presence 0

-State the number of meetings held by the coordinating director with the other directors, where there was neither attendance nor representation of any executive director:
+Indicate the number of meetings held by the coordinating director with the other directors, where there was neither attendance nor representation of any executive director:

-Number of meetings 1 ----------------------
+Number of meetings 1 -------------------- ---